 Your risk is fixed at $0.10 (assuming no slippage), but you must be compensated for taking this risk with a potential profit as well.
 Your profit target establishes your expected payoff.

 Assume, based on your analysis or trading strategy that you believe the price will reach $10.20, at which point you will take profit, resulting in a $0.20 gain.

 Your potential reward is therefore twice as large as your potential risk.
 Your risk/reward ratio is $0.10/$0.20=0.5; in other words, your risk is half of your potential gain.

-If you take a profit at $10.10, your potential profit and risk are both $0.10, so the risk/reward ratio is $0.10/$0.10=1.0.
+If you take profit at $10.10, your potential profit and risk are both $0.10, so the risk/reward ratio is $0.10/$0.10=1.0.
 If you take profit at $10.05 your potential risk is $0.10 but your reward is only $0.05.
 In this case, the risk/reward increases to 2.0 showing that you are risking more to make less.

-Balancing Win Rate and Risk-Reward in Day Trading
+Balancing Win Rate and Risk/Reward in Day Trading

 - A low win rate, 50% or below, requires winners to be larger than losers in order for you to be profitable.
 You can still be profitable with a 40% win rate if risk/reward is below 0.6 (excluding commissions).

-Day Trading at Your Peak Ratios
+Day Trade at Your Peak Ratios